Dynamic reconfiguration for malleable applications using RMA: Experimental results

+The main goal of this work is to evaluate the data redistribution stage by comparing the newly proposed methods with those previously incorporated into MaM’s.
+To facilitate this analysis, all experiments used the same process management, the \textit{Merge} method in blocking mode.

 The experimental evaluation uses SAM to emulate the Conjugate Gradient algorithm~\cite{RBA94}.
-The problem size is of $72,067,110 \times 72,067,110$ with a total of $5,414,538,962$ non-zero elements, which requires approximately 64 GB of memory.
-To ensure a robust statistical analysis, each experiment was repeated 20 times, and the median of the results was computed.
+The problem size is $72,067,110 \times 72,067,110$ with a total of $5,414,538,962$ non-zero elements, requiring approximately 64 GB of memory.
+Each experiment performs a single reconfiguration from $NS$ to $ND$ processes, using 12 combinations from the set $\{20, 40, 80, 160\}$, where a process pair $P=(NS \rightarrow ND)$ defines one such combination.
+The number of nodes per run is set to $\lceil N/20 \rceil$ (with $N = \max(NS, ND)$) to optimize resource usage.
+To ensure robust statistical analysis, each experiment was repeated 20 times, and the median result was taken as the representative value.